Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Conclusion

 \section{Conclusion}

-The first aim of this article was to compare the potential of 2D and 3D CNNs to achieve CVS segmentation of preterm neonates in 3D US data.
-Our experiments showed that a 3D architecture is overall more accurate for this task.
-Nevertheless, a 2D architecture is as accurate as a 3D architecture for segmenting dilated ventricles, and in this case the segmentation accucary reaches the IOV.
-Moreover, a 2D architecture enables to perform the segmentations in clinical time with hardwares that requires few memory resources and are therefore affordable.
-For all these reasons, a 2D architecture may be preferable to a 3D architecture in a clinical context where one wishes to monitor CVS dilation.
+The first aim of this article was to measure the benefits of FCNs and to compare the potential of 2D and 3D CNNs to achieve CVS segmentation of preterm neonates in 3D US data.
+Our results showed that FCNs were extremely more accurate than non-FCNs on this task and that they could achieve segmentation hundreds of time faster.
+Our experiments also showed that a 3D FCN architecture is overall more accurate for this task.
+Nevertheless, a 2D FCN architecture is as accurate as a 3D FCN architecture for segmenting dilated ventricles, and in this case the segmentation accucary reaches the IOV.
+Moreover, a 2D FCN architecture enables to perform the segmentations in clinical time with hardwares that requires few memory resources and are therefore affordable.
+For all these reasons, a 2D FCN architecture may be preferable to a 3D FCN architecture in a clinical context where one wishes to monitor CVS dilation.

 In the future, these results will be compare to the accuracy obtained with MRI.
 Firstly, the match between the volumes measured in 3D US and MRI will be evaluated, as it was peformed by \cite{boucher2018computer}.
 Then, the intra and interobserver variability will be determined for these two modalities in order to establish the reliability of the measurements in both cases.
 Interobserver variability was measured in MRI by \cite{gui2012morphology} in the case of the segmentation of the CSF of two preterm neonates with dilated ventricles, its value ranged from $0.84$ to $0.89$.
 If we compare that result to the IOV, which is intrinsically higher than the interobserver variability, obtained over dilated ventricules in our case ($0.898 \pm 0.008$), it can be suggested that the measurements performed in 3D US images can be competitive with those performed in MRI.\\